physionetchallenges/physionetchallenges.github.io/2023/index.md

 2. You can join an existing team before the abstract deadline as long as you have not belonged to another team or communicated with another team about the current Challenge.
 You may update your author list by completing [this form](https://docs.google.com/forms/d/e/1FAIpQLSdADXQw3OW9Kvhc4xay_ua3Q9_A8O1d-JbAoW_aS-a9RjWutw/viewform?usp=sf_link) again (check the "Update team members" box on the form), but changes to your authors must not contravene [the rules](#collaboration) of the Challenge.
 3. You may use public code from another team if they posted it before the competition.
 4. You may not make your Challenge code publicly available during the Challenge or use any code from another Challenger that was shared, intentionally or not, during the course of the Challenge.
 5. You may not publicly post information describing your methods (blog, vlog, code, preprint, presentation, talk, etc.) or give a talk outside your own research group at any point during the Challenge that reveals the methods you have employed or will employ in the Challenge.
-Obviously, you can talk about and publish the same methods on other data as long as you don’t indicate that you used or planned to use it for the Challenge.
+Obviously, you can talk about and publish the same methods on other data as long as you don't indicate that you used or planned to use it for the Challenge.
 6. You must use the same team name and email address for your team throughout the course of the Challenge.
 The email address should be the same as the one used to register for the Challenge, and to submit your abstract to CinC.
 Note that the submitter of the conference article/code does not need to present at the conference or be in any particular location in the author order on the abstract/poster/paper, but they must be a contributing member of the team.
 If your team uses multiple team names and/or email addresses to enter the Challenge, please contact the Organizers immediately to avoid disqualification of all team members concerned.
 Ambiguity will result in disqualification.
 7. If you participate in the Challenge as part of a class project, then please treat your class as a single team — please use the same team name as other groups in your class, limit the number of submissions from your class to the number allowed for each team, and feel free to present your work within your class.
 If your class needs more submissions than the Challenge submission limits allow, then please perform cross-validation on the training data to evaluate your work.

 If we discover evidence of the contravention of these rules, then you will be ineligible for a prize and your entry publicly marked as possibly associated with another entry.
 Although we will contact the team(s) in question, time and resources are limited and the Organizers must use their best judgement on the matter in a short period of time.
-The Organizers’ decision on rule violations will be final.
+The Organizers' decision on rule violations will be final.

 ## Conference Attendance

 [CinC 2023](https://cinc2023.org/) will take place from 1-4 October 2023 in Atlanta, Georgia, USA.
 You must attend the whole conference to be eligible for prizes.
 If you send someone in your place who is not a team member or co-author, then you will be disqualified and your abstract will be removed from the proceedings.
 In particular, it is vital that the presenter (oral or poster) can defend your work and have in-depth knowledge of all decisions made during the development of your algorithm.
-Due to this year’s challenges, both in person and remote attendance are allowed.
+Due to this year's challenges, both in person and remote attendance are allowed.
 If you require a visa to attend the conference, we strongly suggest that you apply as soon as possible.
 Please contact the local [conference](https://cinc2023.org/travel/#visa-information) organizing committee (not the Challenge Organizers) for any visa sponsorship letters and answer any questions concerning the conference.

 ## <a name="sponsors"></a> Sponsors

-This year’s Challenge is generously co-sponsored by [MathWorks](https://www.mathworks.com/) and the [Gordon and Betty Moore Foundation](https://www.moore.org/).
+This year's Challenge is generously co-sponsored by [MathWorks](https://www.mathworks.com/) and the [Gordon and Betty Moore Foundation](https://www.moore.org/).

 ### Obtaining Complimentary MATLAB Licenses